 Russell Molina and Kajo Baldisimo

-In February, as the nation celebrated the 30th anniversary of the EDSA Revolution, Anino Comics and the EDSA People Power Commission launched a graphic novel set during the last years of Martial Law and the 1986 People Power revolution.
+In February, as the nation celebrated the 30th anniversary of the EDSA Revolution, Anino Comics and the EDSA People Power Commission launched a graphic novel set during the final years of Martial Law and the 1986 People Power Revolution.

-It begins with four friends, band mates who missed the curfew.
-Afraid of being caught by the police, they sought refuge in an abandoned printing press where one of them recognized it as his father's former workplace.
-Narrating the story of his father's capture by the Metrocom, the reader gets an overview of law enforcement during the Marcos years.
-The story escalates as the band mates move away from their hiding place only to find a
+It begins with four friends, bandmates, who miss the curfew.
+Afraid of being caught by the police, they seek refuge in an abandoned printing press, which one of them recognizes as his father’s former workplace.
+As he recounts the story of his father’s capture by the Metrocom, the reader gains an overview of law enforcement during the Marcos years.
+The story escalates when the bandmates leave their hiding place and encounter a jeepney driver searching for his daughter, missing after several rallies and mobilizations in Tondo, Manila.
+Alas, the police catches up with them, and a few good men heed the call of the brave.
+The story ends at a concert during the height of the EDSA Revolution, with the bandmates playing their song not just for freedom, but in memory of their fallen comrade.

-Molina is a gifted storyteller.
-He is honest and truthful in his use of words.
-What you read is what you get with Russell and yet, he is able to simultaneously layer events and emotions into a multi-dimensional story.
-Molina, in 12:01 is not just telling the story of four friends dreaming of hitting it big in the music industry.
-He is also telling us how these dreams can be crushed or actualized by forces bigger than ourselves.
-Tragedy is just around
+Molina is a gifted storyteller, honest and unpretentious in his use of words.
+What you read is what you get with Russell, and yet he is able to layer events and emotions into a multi-dimensional narrative.
+In 12:01, Molina is not just telling the story of four friends dreaming of making it big in the music industry; he is also showing us that we all have dreams that can be crushed or realized by forces larger than ourselves.
+Tragedy can happen anytime, especially during the Martial Law years, but he shows readers how people can live through such dangerous times.
+And so, we persist.

-This is more of a suggestion, really.
-I hope Anino Comics get to read this review.
+This is more of a suggestion than a critique, and I hope Anino Comics gets to read this review.

-There are three songs inserted in the graphic novel: Hala, Tahan Na and Gising Na.
-These songs are juxtaposed perfectly into the plot of the story.
-But, it would have been a cool way to engage teenagers to read the graphic novel if there are guitar chords or tab for these songs.
-Add a recording in MP4 or MP3
+There are three songs in the graphic novel: Hala, Tahan Na, and Gising Na.
+These are seamlessly woven into the plot.
+But it would have been a great way to further engage teenage readers if guitar chords or tabs for these songs were included.
+Add a downloadable or streaming MP4/MP3 recording, and you’d have a multimedia material perfect for the digital native.

 No comments: